aimeos/aimeos-symfony/README.md

 ./bin/console fos:user:promote me@mydomain.com ROLE_ADMIN
 ```

+The e-mail address is the user name for login and the account will work for the frontend too.
+To protect the new account, the command will ask you for a password.
+The same command can
+create limited accounts by using "--editor" instead of "--admin".
+If you use "--super" the
+account will have access to all sites.

-Please replace `me@mydomain.com` with your own e-mail address.
-If the PHP web server is
-still running (`php -S 127.0.0.1:8000 -t web`), you should be able to call the admin
+If the PHP web server is still running (`php -S 127.0.0.1:8000 -t web`), you should be
-login page in your browser using:
+able to call the admin login page in your browser using

 `http://127.0.0.1:8000/app_dev.php/admin`